 So what does it take to reach level 10?
 If you don’t understand how Zwift’s points system works, read Zwift Basics: points, levels and unlocks first.
-Based on that information, we can easily calculate you’ll need 16,000 points (XP) to hit level 10.
+Based on that information, we see you’ll need 16,000 points (XP) to hit level 10.

 So how do you get those points, and just how much work will it take?
 Here’s one way to do it, with the numbers broken down: